Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 .1in

 {\bf {Case 1.1 - $C$ is a lozenge.}}

-Suppose first that the adjoining element $G$ of $\C$ is adjacent to $C$ along $\wlu(\eta)$.
-Then $G, C$ are part of the same adjacent block of $\C$ which is a stable adjacent block.
-Then the element $G$ is forced to be a $(1,3)$ ideal quadrilateral.
+Suppose first that the adjoining element $P$ of $\C$ is adjacent to $C$ along $\wlu(\eta)$.
+Then $P, C$ are part of the same adjacent block of $\C$ which is a stable adjacent basic block.
+Then the element $P$ is forced to be a $(1,3)$ ideal quadrilateral.
 In this case the band associated with this subblock has boundary orbits one which is the other corner of $C$ and one which is on the component of $\mt - \wlu(\eta)$ not containing $C$.
 Since the basic block is a stable adjacent block, this would imply that $\eta$ is not a corner orbit of $L$, contradiction.

-Suppose on the other hand that the adjoining element $G$ in $\C$ is adjacent to $C$ along $\wls(\eta)$.
-Then the adjacent basic block of $\C$ containing $C$ and $G$ is an unstable adjacent block.
-There are two possibilities: either $G$ is a lozenge or $G$ is a $(1,3)$ ideal quadrilateral.
-Supppose first that $D$ is a lozenge, hence $C, D$ are adjacent lozenges.
-Lemma \ref{cornerperio} implies that $\eta$ is a periodic orbit.
-Lemma \ref{morethanone} implies that all corners of $L$ are periodic and finishes the proof.
-Suppose on the other hand that $G$ is a $(1,3)$ ideal quadrilateral.
-The two adjacent $(1,3)$ ideal quadrilaterals (one of which is $G$ are contained in adjacent lozenges $D_1, D_2$.
+Suppose on the other hand that the adjoining element $P$ in $\C$ is adjacent to $C$ along $\wls(\eta)$.
+Then the adjacent basic block of $\C$ containing $C$ and $P$ is an unstable adjacent block.
+By Lemma \ref{morethanone} we can assume that $P$ is an $(1,3)$ ideal quadrilateral.
+The two adjacent $(1,3)$ ideal quadrilaterals of $\cC$ (one of which is $P$) are contained in adjacent lozenges $D_1, D_2$.
 The leaf $\wlu(\eta)$ intersects the interior of $D_1$ and $D_2$.
-There is an unstable leaf $Z$ entirely contained in $\partial(D_1 \cup D_2)$.
-Let $S_1, S_2$ be the other unstable leaves containing half leaves in the boundary of $D_1, D_2$ respectively.
-Then $S_1$ intersects $\wls(\eta)$.
-Let $P$ be the quadrant at $\eta$ that contains $S_2$, see Figure \ref{figure13}, b.
+There is an unstable leaf $U$ entirely contained in $\partial(D_1 \cup D_2)$.
+Let $V_1, V_2$ be the other unstable leaves containing half leaves in the boundary of $D_1, D_2$ respectively.
+Then $V_1$ intersects $\wls(\eta)$.
+Let $Q_1$ be the quadrant at $\eta$ that contains $V_2$, see Figure \ref{figure13} (b).
 Consider now the other element $Y$ of $\E$ with a corner in $\eta$ as well.
-If $Y$ were adjacent to the lozenge $C$ along $\wlu(\eta)$, then the basic block in $\E$ would be a stable adjacent block and $\eta$ would not be contained in the wall $\gamma(L)$, contradiction to assumption.
-It follows that the element $Y$ of $\E$ is contained in the quadrant $P$.
+If $Y$ were adjacent to the lozenge $C$ along $\wlu(\eta)$, then the basic block in $\E$ would be a stable adjacent block and $\eta$ would not be contained in the wall $g(W)$, contradiction to assumption.
+It follows that the element $Y$ of $\E$ is contained in the quadrant $Q_1$.
 We are now exactly in the situation described in Configuration 1.
-Here the quadrant in question is $P$, the lozenges are $D_1, D_2$.
+Here the quadrant in question is $Q_1$, the lozenges are $D_1, D_2$.
 The analysis of Configuration 1 shows that this is impossible, so this cannot occur.
 This finishes the case that $C$ is a lozenge.

 .1in

 {\bf {Case 1.2 - $C$ is a $(1,3)$ ideal quadrilateral.}}